hughpyle/ASR33/README.md

 _oops, no word-wrap_

 #### Paper Tape
 In the "ASR" (Automatic Send-Receive) Teletype models there are two additional I/O devices: a paper-tape reader for input, and a paper-tape punch (reperforator) for output.
-[Punched paper tape](https://en.wikipedia.org/wiki/Punched_tape) is a great way to store and communicate data, although it's limited in density (10 characters per inch, or 2.66 kilometers per megabyte), slow (the Teletype can read/write at 10 bytes per second), and tears quite easily.
+[Punched paper tape](https://en.wikipedia.org/wiki/Punched_tape) is a great way to store and communicate data, although it's limited in density (10 characters per inch, or 2.66 kilometers per megabyte), slow (the Teletype can read/write at 10 bytes per second, 29 hours per megabyte), and tears quite easily.

 The reader is mechanical, which is pretty cool.
 I don't understand it yet.